Chemical Free Mattress

 – Endocrine disrupters to cause tumors, ADHD and congenital disabilities

-– Entrance of new substances in the market without sufficient testing
+– The entrance of new substances in the market without sufficient testing

 Are mattresses without toxic flame retardants available?